 Regional Health Assessments

 The NENCPPH, after discussing the benefits and challenges of conducting a regional health assessment has joined with others from a larger region in Eastern North Carolina to develop the structure and procedures for voluntary participation in a regional community health assessment.
 The first of these joint community health assessments began collecting data in 2018.
-A website with the results is found at Health ENC https://www.healthenc.org/.
+A website was developed to share the results called Health ENC.
+The majority of health departments and hospitals in over 30 counties continue to collaborate together …

 Read More